ansgomez/miroreader-app/README.md

 2. Filter BLE devices to process.
 The list entries and corresponding MAC addresses can be configured in the `app/src/main/res/values/strings.xml` file by extending/modifying the `ble_filter_entries` and `ble_filter_values` lists.

 3. List of recently received BLE beacons.
 Display duration and decoding of the transient BLE node data can be configured in the settings.
+Depending on where the MiroCard is assigned to a person or a location, the data is visualized differently.

+   Data displayed for personal MiroCards
+   - User picture
+   - User name and info
+   - Sender MAC address
+   - Received signal strength indicator (RSSI)
+   - Local timestamp (nanoseconds from arbitrary reference, see Java's `System.nanoTime()` documentation)

-   Data displayed (top to bottom, left to right):
+   Data displayed for non-personal MiroCards:
+   - Bluetooth icon
    - Device name (if available)
    - Decoded data and sender timestamp (hex string) when decoding or raw payload data (hex string)
    - Sender MAC address
    - Received signal strength indicator (RSSI)
    - Local timestamp (nanoseconds from arbitrary reference, see Java's `System.nanoTime()` documentation)

 4. Settings: configure BLE scan mode, data decoding, enable/disable logging to file, and more.

 ![Application Screenshot](screenshot.svg)

+## Contributors

+* Lukas Sigrist
+* Kevin Luchsinger
+* Andres Gomez